MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 #### <a name="subscription-payments_update-existing"></a>Update existing Payment Request

 Use the `PATCH /api/providers/{providerId}/agreements/{agreementId}/paymentrequests/{paymentId}` endpoint to decrease the requested amount to be paid.
-It is possible to decrease the amount, but not increase it.
-If you have sent a payment request with a too high amount, you then can delete that payment request, and send another one.
+It is possible to decrease the amount.
+However, it is not possible to increase it.
+If you have sent a payment request with a too high amount by mistake, you then can delete that payment request, and send another payment request with the correct amount.

 ```json
 [